-- Always wash your hands before and after handling the urinary catheter. - Clean the area of the urinary meatus and around the catheter twice a day with water and unscented mild soap, always making sure to clean the genital area from front to back.
-Rinse thoroughly and pat dry with a clean towel. - When taking your sitz bath, make sure that the end of the catheter is not soaking in water.
-The catheter should be attached to your abdomen with a bandaid and pointing upwards. - Wear white cotton underwear. - Never pull on the catheter.
+- Always wash your hands before and after handling the urinary catheter; - Clean the area of the urinary meatus and around the catheter twice a day with water and unscented mild soap, always making sure to clean the genital area from front to back.
+Rinse thoroughly and pat dry with a clean towel.

+When taking your sitz bath, make sure the catheter is not soaking in water.
+The catheter should be attached to your abdomen with a bandaid and pointing upwards;

+- Wear white cotton underwear; - Never pull on the catheter.